justintemps/justintemps/src/lib/content/posts/more-to-ai-than-automation.md

 ---
-title: AI probably isn't going to steal your job
+title: By the time AI is good enough to do your job, your job will have changed
-description: The real opportunity in AI is to make our jobs suck less, not to automate them away.
+description: The scare hype about AI assumes that jobs will stay the same even as incremental adoption drives up productivity.
+That's not a safe assumption.
 date: 2025-10-09
 tags:
   - AI